markgw/uh-nlp2021/docs/week2/index.md

  * *Finger Lickin' Good.*
  * *Finger licking good.*

-> From your observations, note some differences between the results (e.g. parsed trees, POS tags)?
-Briefly discuss the differences and any missing/correct/wrong results by the tools.
+> From your observations, note some differences between the results (e.g. parsed trees, POS tags).

-<div class="submit">Submit your answers</div>
+<div class="submit">Briefly discuss the differences and any missing/correct/wrong results by the tools.</div>

 ## Other NLP tools (Optional)